TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Copyright (c) 2009, The Daily Caller, Inc.

-‘What’s bad for the country is good for the Nation’ 2:57 PM 10/25/2012 Washington Post tweets praise for pro-gay rights fundraiser \[UPDATED\] 1:22 PM 10/25/2012 Did the Web lead Obama astray?
+Lagniappe … 1:22 PM 10/26/2012 ‘What’s bad for the country is good for the Nation’ 2:57 PM 10/25/2012 Benghazi: CIA operators made three separate requests for help, were turned down 1:14 PM 10/26/2012 I think Lena Dunham’s Obama ad is great and she should do a bunch more just like it 11:04 AM 10/26/2012 Did the Web lead Obama astray?
 3:30 AM 10/26/2012 Can we blame Fannie again?
-8:44 PM 10/25/2012 Keith Olbermann will host for food 4:05 PM 10/25/2012 Ted Turner: “I think it’s good” that more U.S. troops are dying of suicide than in combat 3:34 PM 10/25/2012 Ask Matt Labash: The joys of self-entitlement programs, undecided voters — an un-appreciation, and Lizard Kings 12:43 AM 10/24/2012 Leaders with Ginni Thomas: Bishop E.W.
-Jackson 9:18 PM 10/21/2012 Bishop Jackson: Black churchgoers shaken by Obama backing gay marriage \[VIDEO\] 3:48 AM 10/20/2012 Top 10 smartest countries \[SLIDESHOW\] 2:06 AM 10/26/2012 Gloria Allred’s hottest clients \[SLIDESHOW\] 3:39 PM 10/25/2012 Political Face/Off: Which politicians could use some plastic surgery?
-1:29 AM 10/25/2012 Kate vs. Fred: Which Upton wore it best? \[SLIDESHOW\] 1:18 AM 10/25/2012 See More Why don’t white liberals vote for black politicians?
-6:25 PM 10/24/2012 Obama at Hofstra: Relatively alert, ergo big winner 8:06 PM 10/17/2012 Videos Contests Sections
+8:44 PM 10/25/2012 Why don’t white liberals vote for black politicians?
+6:25 PM 10/24/2012 Obama at Hofstra: Relatively alert, ergo big winner 8:06 PM 10/17/2012 Wealthiest political pundits \[SLIDESHOW\] 12:03 AM 10/27/2012 Women of questionable morals: A history \[SLIDESHOW\] 11:41 AM 10/26/2012 Top 10 smartest countries \[SLIDESHOW\] 2:06 AM 10/26/2012 Gloria Allred’s hottest clients \[SLIDESHOW\] 3:39 PM 10/25/2012 See More Leaders with Ginni Thomas: Bishop E.W.
+Jackson 9:18 PM 10/21/2012 Bishop Jackson: Black churchgoers shaken by Obama backing gay marriage \[VIDEO\] 3:48 AM 10/20/2012 Ask Matt Labash: The joys of self-entitlement programs, undecided voters — an un-appreciation, and Lizard Kings 12:43 AM 10/24/2012 Videos Contests Sections

 *   2012 Elections
 *   Politics